 During the quarter ended June 30, 2005, the Company realigned its lines of business into two business segments, the Apparatus and Instrumentation Business segment and the Capital Equipment Business segment.
-Corporate costs of \$6.4 million, \$4.7 million and \$4.2 million for the year ended December 31, 2006, 2005 and 2004, respectively, are all included in general and administrative expenses from continuing operations and are not allocated for purposes of segment reporting.
-Included in corporate costs in 2006 are \$1.2 million of stock compensation expense related to the adoption of SFAS 123(R).
+Corporate costs of \$6.2 million, \$6.4 million and \$4.7 million for the years ended December 31, 2007, 2006 and 2005, respectively, are all included in general and administrative expenses from continuing operations and are not allocated for purposes of segment reporting.
+Included in corporate costs in 2007 and 2006 are \$1.6 million and \$1.2 million, respectively, of stock compensation expense related to the adoption of SFAS No. 123(R).
 See Note 2(c).

 During the quarter ended September 30, 2005, the Company announced plans to divest its Capital Equipment Business segment.
-The decision to divest this business segment was based on the fact that market conditions for the Capital Equipment Business have been such that this business has not met the Company's expectations and the decision to focus Company resources on the Apparatus and Instrumentation Business segment.
-As a result, we began reporting the Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
+The decision to divest this business segment was based on the fact that market conditions for the Capital Equipment Business were such that this business had not met the Company's expectations and the decision to focus Company resources on the Apparatus and Instrumentation Business segment.
+As a result, the Company began reporting the Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
+In November 2007, the Company completed the sale of the assets of its Genomic Solutions Division and the stock of its Belgian subsidiary, Maia Scientific, both of which were part of its Capital Equipment Business Segment, to Digilab, Inc. The COPAS flow cytometry product line (held by our Union Biometrica US and German subsidiaries), was not included in this sale, and the Company continues to pursue a sale of this product line in a separate transaction.
 See Note 7-Discontinued Operations.